A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Abstract

 \section{Abstract}

-We develop new methodology to improve our understanding of the causal effects of multivariate air pollution exposures on public health.
-Typically, exposure to air pollution for an individual is measured at their home geographic region, though people travel to different regions with potentially different levels of air pollution.
-To account for this, we incorporate estimates of the mobility of individuals from cell phone mobility data to get an improved estimate of their exposure to air pollution.
+We develop new methodology to improve our understanding of the causal effects of multivariate air pollution exposures on public health accounting for mobility.
+Typically, in environmental health studies, exposure to air pollution for an individual is assigned based on their residential address, though many people spend time in different regions with potentially different levels of air pollution.
+To account for this, we incorporate estimates of the mobility of individuals from cell phone mobility data to obtain a more accurate estimate of their air pollution exposure.
 We treat this as an interference problem, where individuals in one geographic region can be affected by exposures in other regions due to mobility into those areas.
-We propose policy-relevant estimands and derive expressions showing the extent of bias one would obtain by ignoring this mobility.
-We additionally highlight the benefits of the proposed interference framework relative to a measurement error framework for accounting for mobility.
-We develop novel estimation strategies to estimate causal effects that account for this spatial spillover utilizing flexible Bayesian methodology.
-Empirically we find that this leads to improved estimation of the causal effects of air pollution exposures over analyses that ignore spatial spillover caused by mobility.
+We propose policy-relevant estimands and derive expressions showing the extent of bias one would obtain by ignoring individuals' mobility.
+We additionally highlight the benefits of the proposed interference framework relative to a measurement error framework to account for mobility.
+Utilizing flexible Bayesian methodology we develop novel estimation strategies to estimate causal effects that account for this spatial spillover.
+Lastly, we use the proposed methodology to study the health effects of ambient air pollution on mortality among Medicare enrollees in the United States.

-{\it Causal inference, Interference, Air pollution epidemiology, Mobility, Bayesian inference} \footnote{This is a preliminary version of the manuscript, which does not include the analysis of air pollution mixtures on health outcomes in the Medicare population of the United States.}